fenago/tableau-server/md/server/tsm pending-changes - Tableau.md

 </div>

-Lists pending configuration and topology changes to [Tableau Server]{.VariablesProductName}.
+Lists pending configuration and topology changes to [Tableau Server].
 Any changes that do not require a server restart will be listed as not requiring a restart.
 If none of the pending changes require a restart, a message displays saying the changes do not require a server restart.
 If any change in the list requires a